ZPinjun/RISgeoMCRB2023ICASSP/README.md

 2. Please consider citing our works if you find the code useful.

-3. Any kind of discussion and collaboration are always welcomed.
+3. Any kind of discussions and collaborations are always welcomed.

 -Email: pinjun.zheng@kaust.edu.sa